The IBPS PO Interview is conducted by the Institute of Banking Personnel Selection.

 - Do not answer any questions you are not sure of straight away.
 Instead, let the panel know that you are not sure of the answer and if they ask for your views then, answer the question to the best of your knowledge.

-The IBPS PO Interview is the last stage of the PO exam process.
+The IBPS PO Interview is the last stage of the Bank PO exam process.
 The candidates who clear this stage will be recruited in one of the most reputed public sector banks in India.

 Following the above strategies would enable aspirants to perform better in the interview and secure the coveted job of a banker.